group5fCEN3031/diamond-code-sparks/README.md

 ### How to update database
 - To update the database, follow all instructions to run the project locally FIRST
-- Then input the following into your browswer `http://localhost:1337/admin`
+- Then input the following into your browser `http://localhost:1337/admin`
 - This will give you access to the Strapi database if updates are needed

 ### Outstanding Work